 The earth is literally getting greener.
-Today, there are five percent more foliage than twenty years ago, and it is primarily ambitious tree planting projects and intensive agriculture, mainly in China and India, that are behind the increase.
-This according to satellite data from NASA Earth Observatory.
+Today, there is five percent more foliage than twenty years ago, and it is primarily ambitious tree planting projects and intensive agriculture, mainly in China and India, that are behind the increase.
+This is according to satellite data from NASA Earth Observatory.

 The green phenomenon was first discovered using satellite data in the mid-1990s by Ranga Myneni together with colleagues from Boston University.
 At that time it was not known that human activity was one of its main direct causes.